8 Questions to Ask Before Hiring Canadian Immigration Lawyers

 That being said, your lawyer should be open to communication with you.
 They should be able to answer your questions, phone calls, and e-mails in a timely manner.
 That doesn't mean they'll be available to you 24 hours a day, seven days a week, but they won't ignore your attempts to contact them either.

 Ask your Canadian immigration lawyer about their hours, and what the best way is to contact them.
-They probably already have a system set up for attorney-client contacts.
+They probably already have a system set up for lawyer-client contacts.

 What Do You Do If Your Lawyer Says They Have "Connections"?